Why do Shubb Capos cause the fewest tuning problems of any capos?

 The rubber sleeve on my capo is showing signs of wear.
 Are replacement parts available?

 Yes.
 We’ve tried for years to get music stores to stock replacement sleeves and caps for our capos, but somehow it doesn’t always seem to happen.
 If someone in a store tells you that they are not available, please inform them that they are.
-Maybe we’ll get the word to the stores eventually, but meanwhile, you can get them directly from us for two dollars apiece.
+Maybe we’ll get the word to the stores eventually, but meanwhile, you can get them directly from us for three dollars apiece.
+That’s less than the postage we pay to send one to you.

 My guitar has a 1-3/4” nut.
 Should I get a model 1, or a model 3?